BCStudentSoftwareDevTeam/celts/README.md

 1. Pull down the repo in your home directory: ```git clone <URL>```
 2. Run ```source setup.sh```
 3. Ensure mysql is running.
 You may need to do ```sudo systemctl start mysql``` (Linux) or ```brew services start mysql``` (Mac OS with Homebrew)
-4. Match your MySQL configuration to the application config.
+4. If you have non-default root and application database credentials, match your MySQL configuration to the application config.
 You can either:
-    - Update MySQL to include the database, username, and password in ```app/config/default.yml```.
-OR...
+    - Update MySQL to use the database, username, and password in ```app/config/default.yml```. *OR*
     - Copy the ```db``` configuration lines from ```app/config/default.yml``` and paste them into ```app/config/local-override.yml```.
 Edit them to create custom database, username, and password configurations.
 They will need to match what is in your MySQL service.
 5. In the database directory, run ```./reset_database.sh test```.
 Use ```real``` instead of ```test``` to use production data.
 6. Run the app with ```flask run``` in the root directory